morningconsult/docker-credential-vault-login/README.md

 1. **Read all cached tokens.** Specifically, the process will read `/tmp/file-foo`, expecting this file to contain a plaintext token.
 Then, it will read `/tmp/file-bar.json`, decrypt it using the Diffie-Hellman public-private key pair (`/tmp/dh-pub-key.json` and `/tmp/dh-priv-key.json` respectively), and [unwrap](https://www.vaultproject.io/docs/concepts/response-wrapping.html) it to obtain a usable client token.
 2. **Use a cached token to read the secret.** If any of the cached tokens were successfully read, the process will try each one to attempt to read your Docker credentials from Vault at the path `secret/application/docker` until it successfully reads the secret.
-3. **Re-authenticate if all cached tokens failed.** If the process was unable to read the secret using all of the cached tokens, it will authenticate against your Vault instance via the [AWS IAM](https://www.vaultproject.io/docs/auth/aws.html#iam-auth-method) endpoint using the `foobar` role to obtain a new Vault client token.
+3. **Re-authenticate if all cached tokens failed.** If the process was unable to read the secret using any of the cached tokens, it will authenticate against your Vault instance via the [AWS IAM](https://www.vaultproject.io/docs/auth/aws.html#iam-auth-method) endpoint using the `foobar` role to obtain a new Vault client token.
 4. **Use the new token to read the secret.** If authentication was successful, the process will use the newly-obtained token to read your Docker credentials at `secret/application/docker`.
 5. **Cache the new token.** If authentication was successful, the process will also cache the token as plaintext in a file called `/tmp/file-foo` and encrypt and cache the token in another file called `/tmp/file-bar.json`.